What is String Project?

 Does UNT provide instruments?

 You can either buy or rent an instrument and we advise you to rent as children grow quickly.
-We recommend The Luthier Shop in Crossroads which supplies rentals that cost between $18-$22 a month.
+We recommend The Luthier Shop in Crossroads which supplies rentals that cost between $18-$30 a month for a violin and more for larger instruments.

 Do students need to practice?

-In order to progress, students will need to practice each day.
+In order to progress, students will need to practice daily.
 Level 1 and Level 2 students should practice 10-15 minutes a day.
+More advanced students should spend 20 to 30 minutes in practice each day.